 Skeeter Meter

-The West Nile virus risk in Pennsylvania this week is LOW.
-This means that West Nile virus activity has not been found in PA.
-It's important to control mosquitoes around your home.
+The West Nile virus risk in Pennsylvania this week is VERY HIGH.
+This means that West Nile virus activity has been found very frequently in mosquitoes in PA.
+It’s important to control mosquitoes around your home.
 Once a week, dump, drain, or treat artificial containers such as tires, buckets, bird baths, ornamental ponds, flowerpots, tarps, toys, etc. to reduce areas where mosquitoes can live.
+Personal protection measures such as using repellents, wearing long pants and long sleeve shirts are encouraged to avoid mosquito bites.

 Ticks Active Now